React

 A note on Create React App

 Create React App, or CRA, was the official way to scaffold new React projects since its introduction in 2016.
 Unfortunately, owing to many reasons, CRA was deprecated in early 2023.
-Read this extensive comment by one of React’s maintainers if you’re curious.
 Due to CRA’s popularity, you’ll see it mentioned in many tutorials and guides.
 However, it’s no longer recommended to use it for new projects.

 Simplifying the process

-Now that you understand what is involved with starting a React project from scratch, you can breathe a sigh of relief as you learn that we can get started with a single terminal command.
+Now that you understand what is involved with starting a React project from scratch, you can breathe a sigh of relief to learn that we can get started with a single terminal command.

 Vite builds frontend tools for developers and it leverages the latest technologies under the hood to provide a great developer experience.
-Fortunately, they also cater to the React ecosystem.
+Fortunately, it also caters to the React ecosystem.
 We will use Vite’s CLI to quickly create a template React project.
-It requires minimal configuration and provides extremely useful tools straight out of the box, allowing us to get straight to the learning.
+It requires minimal configuration and provides extremely useful tools right out of the box, allowing us to get straight to the learning.
 Let’s get started!

 Creating a React app

 Please make sure that you are using the LTS version of Node, otherwise errors may occur.
-Fire up a terminal instance, cd over to the folder containing your projects, and enter the following command:
+Fire up a terminal instance, cd into the folder containing your projects, and enter the following command (you can replace my-first-react-app with any name you want):

 npm create vite@latest my-first-react-app -- --template react